South Vietnam Air Force: 1955–1960

 On 1 June 1957, the US assumed full responsibility for training and equipping the RVNAF as the French withdrew their training missions.
-At this time, the RVNAF had 85 aircraft and 4 squadrons: one of F-8Fs, one of C-47s and 2 of L-19s.
+At this time, the RVNAF had 85 aircraft and four squadrons: one of F-8Fs, one of C-47s and two of L-19s.
 No squadron was combat-ready.
 Total RVNAF personnel numbered just over 4,000.
 At this time the role of the RVNAF "was basically to support the ground forces."
 The RVNAF was part of the Army of the Republic of Vietnam (ARVN), not a separate service.
 In meetings in Washington D.C. in May 1957, South Vietnamese premier Ngo Dinh Diem gave his reasons for deemphasizing the RVNAF, advising President Dwight D. Eisenhower and Secretary of State John Foster Dulles, "his main military requirement is ground forces.
 Diem is convinced that because of the poor visibility of low cloud cover prevailing through most of the year, it would be difficult if not impossible to give adequate air support to the ground forces."
 During a briefing at The Pentagon for a group of leaders that included Chief of Staff of the United States Air Force General Nathan Farragut Twining, Diem explained that the South Vietnamese believed that the Indochina war had shown that "it was difficult to use air [power] effectively in this country."

 On 1 June 1957, the RVNAF 1st Helicopter Squadron was established at Tan Son Nhut AB without equipment.
 It operated with the French Air Force unit serving the International Control Commission and in April 1958 with the departure of the French it inherited its 10 H-19 helicopters.

-In October 1958, it was announced that the RVNAF's tired F8Fs would be replaced by T-28A/B Trojans.
+In October 1958, it was announced that the RVNAF's retired F8Fs would be replaced by T-28A/B Trojans.

 In October 1959, the 2nd Liaison Squadron equipped with L-19 Bird Dogs moved to Tan Son Nhut AB from Nha Trang AB.

-Following an unexplained crash in August 1960, President Diem grounded all the obsolete F8Fs of the 1st Fighter Squadron and in September asked for jets to replace them.
-However the Geneva Accords that ended the First Indochina War prohibited the introduction of jets into the country, so instead the F8Fs were replaced by ex United States Navy AD-6 Skyraiders with the first 6 arriving in September and a further 25 delivered by May 1961.
+Following an unexplained crash in August 1960, Diem grounded all the obsolete F8Fs of the 1st Fighter Squadron and in September asked for jets to replace them.
+However the Geneva Accords that ended the First Indochina War prohibited the introduction of jets into the country, so instead the F8Fs were replaced by ex United States Navy AD-6 Skyraiders with the first six arriving in September and a further 25 delivered by May 1961.